 What about Chile?

 This dimension deals with the fact that all individuals in societies are not equal – it expresses the attitude of the culture towards these inequalities amongst us.
 Power Distance is defined as the extent to which the less powerful members of institutions and organisations within a country expect and accept that power is distributed unequally.

 The fundamental issue addressed by this dimension is the degree of interdependence a society maintains among its members.
 It has to do with whether people´s self-image is defined in terms of “I” or “We”.
 In Individualist societies people are supposed to look after themselves and their direct family only.
 In Collectivist societies people belong to ‘in groups’ that take care of them in exchange for loyalty.

 At 23 Chile scores low on this dimension, in line with most other Latin American countries.
 In our experience and a review of recent articles on the subject, it is possible to infer that a large proportion of the workforce shifted their perceptions.
 Blue and white collar workers alike tend to look for more autonomy and variety in their positions, are far more assertive than in the past and do not hesitate to change employers.
 These changes can be expected given the remarkable increase of Chile´s GDP and the fact that economic development fosters individualism.
 However, some paternalistic practices still remain in place, particularly outside Santiago.

-A high score (masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the winner / best in field – a value system that starts in school and continues throughout organisational behaviour.
+A high score (Masculine) on this dimension indicates that the society will be driven by competition, achievement and success, with success being defined by the winner / best in field – a value system that starts in school and continues throughout organisational life.

-A low score (feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
-A feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
-The fundamental issue here is what motivates people, wanting to be the best (masculine) or liking what you do (feminine).
+A low score (Feminine) on the dimension means that the dominant values in society are caring for others and quality of life.
+A Feminine society is one where quality of life is the sign of success and standing out from the crowd is not admirable.
+The fundamental issue here is what motivates people, wanting to be the best (Masculine) or liking what you do (Feminine).

 The dimension Uncertainty Avoidance has to do with the way that a society deals with the fact that the future can never be known: should we try to control the future or just let it happen?
 This ambiguity brings with it anxiety and different cultures have learnt to deal with this anxiety in different ways.
-The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the UAI score.
+The extent to which the members of a culture feel threatened by ambiguous or unknown situations and have created beliefs and institutions that try to avoid these is reflected in the score on Uncertainty Avoidance.

-At 86 Chile scores high on UAI – and so do the majority of Latin American countries that belonged to the Spanish kingdom.
+At 86 Chile scores high on Uncertainty Avoidance – and so do the majority of Latin American countries that belonged to the Spanish kingdom.
 These societies show a strong need for rules and elaborate legal systems in order to structure life.
 Contrary to general practice in other Latin American countries, Chile shows rather low corruption indices.
 In line with its high Uncertainty Avoidance score and to some extent also fostered by its authoritarian past, you´ll find great dependence on experts, the authorities, particularly among non-managerial employees.